AlexProgrammerDE/Minecraft-Server/README.md

 This project is open for Pull Requests.
 Feel free to make forks and to use them in PR's .

+## Issues

+I am happy about every reported issue, it is no matter how small he is.

 ## To-Do

 - [x] Add main interface